Q. What time is check in?

 Q. What restaurants to you recommend?

 A. We get this question alot, so we put together a detailed page of recommendations for you.
-Check out our Local's Guide to West Yellowstone Restaurants for the scoop on our favorite restaurants in town.
+Check out our Local's Guide to West Yellowstone Dining for the scoop on our favorite restaurants in town.

 Q. Where do I find [insert what you're looking for here] in West Yellowstone?